A topic from the subject of Analytical Chemistry in Chemistry.

 2. Precipitation Equilibria

 Precipitation equilibrium is the equilibrium between the dissolved form of an analyte and its solid precipitate.
 The equilibrium constant for a precipitation reaction is called the solubility product (Ksp).
-The Ksp is a constant that represents the concentration of the dissolved analyte and the precipitate at equilibrium.
+The Ksp is a constant that represents the product of the concentrations of the ions raised to their stoichiometric coefficients at equilibrium.

 3. Factors Affecting Precipitation Equilibria